PERIPHERAL ARTERIAL DISEASE

 Peripheral Arterial Disease

 Peripheral artery disease (PAD) affects millions of people everyday, and is likely to be a sign of a buildup of fatty deposits in your arteries.

 In peripheral arterial disease the blood flows from your heart down to your legs and feet with the help of the pump of the heart.
 If the artery is clean and healthy, you have normal blood flow.
 Sometimes the condition of the body can cause the artery to become clogged, resulting in the inability of blood to flow from the heart to the feet and legs.
 This condition is called peripheral arterial disease.

 - High Blood Pressure

-The problem with cigarette smoking is that nicotine is a vascular constrictor which causes the artery to become narrower.
-In addition, smoking causes hardening of the artery.
-Therefore, it causes the blood not to flow very well to your feet and legs.
+The problem with cigarette smoking is that nicotine is a vascular constrictor, which causes the artery to become narrower.
+Additionally, smoking causes hardening of the artery, resulting in blood not flowing very well to your feet and legs.